Canaanite religion: Afterlife beliefs and cult of the dead

 Canaanites believed that following physical death, the npš (usually translated as "soul") departed from the body to the land of Mot (Death).
 Bodies were buried with grave goods, and offerings of food and drink were made to the dead to ensure that they would not trouble the living.
 Dead relatives were venerated and were sometimes asked for help.

 Cosmology

 None of the inscribed tablets found since 1928 in the Canaanite city of Ugarit (destroyed c.
-1200 BC) has revealed a cosmology.
+1200 BCE) has revealed a cosmology.
 Syntheses are nearly impossible without Hierombalus and Philo of Byblos (c.
-64–141 AD) via Eusebius, before and after much Greek and Roman influence in the region.
+64–141 CE) via Eusebius, before and after much Greek and Roman influence in the region.

-According to the pantheon, known in Ugarit as 'ilhm (elohim) or the children of El, supposedly obtained by Philo of Byblos from Sanchuniathon of Berythus (Beirut) the creator was known as Elion, who was the father of the divinities, and in the Greek sources he was married to Beruth (Beirut meaning 'the city').
-This marriage of the divinity with the city would seem to have Biblical parallels too with the stories of the link between Melqart and Tyre; Chemosh and Moab; Tanit and Baal Hammon in Carthage, Yah and Jerusalem.
+According to the pantheon, known in Ugarit as 'ilhm (elohim) or the children of El, supposedly obtained by Philo of Byblos from Sanchuniathon of Berythus (Beirut), the creator was known as Elion, who was the father of the divinities, and in the Greek sources he was married to Beruth (Beirut meaning 'the city').
+This marriage of the divinity with the city has parallels with the stories of the link between Melqart and Tyre; Chemosh and Moab; Tanit and Baal Hammon in Carthage; Yah and Jerusalem.

-The union of El Elyon and his consort Asherah would be analogous to the Titans Cronus and Rhea in Greek mythology or the Roman Saturnus and Ops.